 There are two types of platforms:

-It is important not to confuse the concept of platform in the product context with the concept of technical or computer platform.
+It is important not to confuse the concept of platform in the product context with the concept of technical or computer platforms.
 A computer platform is any computer environment where software applications are going to run at.
 In the product context, as we defined previously, we name it as a product platform when there are gain to users the more users are using the product.

-In my next post I’ll talk about software product management.
+In my next post, I’ll talk about software product management.